cstom4994/imgui_lite/README.md

 ## Notice
 So far, ImLite only implements the rendering of the glfw opengl3 backend :(

-The code is very messy and has predictable memory leaks
+The code is very messy

 ## Demo
 Use xmake to compile and view example directly